datagrok-ai/public/help/develop/dataframe.md

 * a .`type`: one of `DG.COLUMN_TYPE`, possible to change later via `DG.DataFrame` class
 * a parent `.dataFrame`, if the column is a part of some dataframe
 * `.temp` and `.tags`: provide access to [special proxy classes][114] for named temporary values and named tags which can be associated with any column

+`.tags` play key role in platform extensibility, allowing to introduce custom behavior and new data types.

+A column which is already constructed, either by an [initialization from a list][117], or as being part of some dataframe from the beginning, isn't a subject to changing its length without going through an instance of `DG.DataFrame` embodying it.
+This is due to its memory-optimized nature.
+However, the length of columns is changed with [adding rows][] to the dataframe.

 #### Semantic type

 A property `.semType` is a string value representing a tag which associates a column data with a logical type.

-While a raw data type of a molecule or a peptide is usually a `string`, semantic typing allows expanding the platform with such rich logical types recognition and understanding with a help of 3-rd party Datagrok packages.
+An underlying raw data type of a molecule or a peptide is usually just a `string`.
+Semantic typing allows expanding the platform with such rich logical types recognition and understanding with a help of 3-rd party Datagrok packages.
 For example, [Chem][112] package adds visualizing and handling molecules, including [detecting][111] that a `string` column is of type `Molecule`, computing molecular fingerprints, searching for substructures, ranking by similarity.

 The property `.semType` is a getter to a [tag][114] named `quality`.
+This distinct getter is there due to a key role of this tag.

 Learn more about semantic types in this article: [link][109].

-### Constructing a column
+### Construct a column

 * The most common way is to use a method `.fromList`, explicitly specifying a type and a column name:
   ```let col =  DG.Column.fromList(DG.COLUMN_TYPE.INT, 'Column Name', [1, 2, 3])```
 * The method `.fromStrings` recognizes and automatically assigns a type:
   ```let col =  DG.Column.fromStrings('Column Name', ['3.14', '2.71']); // col.type === DG.COLUMN_TYPES.FLOAT```
-* To create a column with [`NULL` values][] of a pre-specified length, use `.fromType` or concrete types shortcuts:
+* To create a column with [`NULL` values][116] of a pre-specified length, use `.fromType` or concrete types shortcuts:
   ```let col =  DG.Column.fromType(DG.COLUMN_TYPE.INT, 'Name', 3); // col.get(0) === DG.INT_NULL```
   ```let col =  DG.Column.string('Name', 5); // col.get(2) === ""```

 The column, once constructed, may later be [added to a dataframe]().

-### Manipulating column values
+### Manipulate column values

-#### Accessing and modifying column values
+#### Access and modifying column values

 * A method `.get` is passed an index `i` to return an `i`-th value: `const value = column.get(idx)`
 * A method `.set` sets `i`-th value to `x`: `column.set(i, x)`